McAdoo, Pennsylvania: Education

 The Hazleton Area School District covers the borough.
 It operates McAdoo-Kelayres Elementary-Middle School in McAdoo, which also serves Kelayres.
 All McAdoo residents are zoned to the Hazleton Area High School in Hazle Township.

 Transportation

 STS bus route 45 runs between Pottsville and McAdoo via Tamaqua.
 On Wednesdays, the Hometown auction bus 47 runs from Pottsville via Frackville, Shenandoah, and Mahanoy City to Hometown and McAdoo.
-Hazleton Public Transit bus route 20 runs via McAdoo to Kelayres.
+Hazleton Public Transit bus route 10 serves McAdoo and Tresckow.
+There is also a route in the Uptown Vans network which connects McAdoo to Paterson, New Jersey and New York City.